tonsilardrip/cidm4385-angularbasic/README.md

 # Angular Basic CIDM 4385 Spring 17'

 This is just the first homework that we had to do.
 We had to do a temp conversion.
-Data entry for phone numbers and.
-Accepting login information.
+Data entry for phone numbers, and Accepting login information.

 ## Getting Started
 These are the projects that are on my Cloud9